edgeimpulse/aws_workshop/3_GreengrassInstallation/GreengrassInstallation.md

 ![CreateDevice](GG_Install_Device.png)

 Lower down in the menu, you will see the specific instructions that are custom-crafted for you to download and invoke the "Nucleus Classic" installer.
-Note that you will have to have previously created and set, within your shell environment, an AWS Access Key (typically with Administrator privilege) in order to run the installer:
+The basic sequence of instructions are:

+	1) Start with a SSH shell session into your edge device
+	2) copy and paste your two AWS credentials into the shell environment
+	3) copy and paste/run the installer download curl command into your shell
+	4) copy and paste/run the installer invocation command
+	5) wait for the installer to complete

  ![CreateDevice](GG_Install_Device2.png)